What is a Developmental Language Disorder?

 Why is it called Developmental Language Disorder?

-Previously, there have been many names for DLD, however, this made it difficult to research and discuss across different professions.
+Previously, there have been many names for DLD.
+This made it challenging to research and discuss across different professions.
 In 2015 and 2016, a group of experts at the Catalise Consortium and Catalise Consortium – 2, decided that the term ‘language disorder’ should be used by all professionals to describe severe language difficulties that will most likely not go away.
+Developmental Language Disorder is now the commonly accepted term for a language disorder in the absence of any other differentiating or influencing disorders.

 Why do children have a Developmental Language Disorder?

-The answer to this is complicated – and in fact, experts aren’t quite yet sure.
+The answer to this is complicated – and in fact, experts are not quite yet sure.
 The research indicates that some of the factors that may contribute to DLD are:

 DLD often runs in families.
 This means the genes a child gets from either parent may influence whether a child has DLD.
 How a child’s brain works, including how different parts of the brain interact or talk to each other can contribute to DLD.

-Cognition refers to the ways in which we learn new information, think about and use information.
+Cognition refers to how we learn new information, think about and use information.
 These processes are different for every child.
 For example, children will have different processing speeds and different memory capacities.
 The differences may contribute to DLD.

 All children grow up in different environments, and it is thought environmental differences (e.g. low socio-economic background) may play a part in DLD.
 The presence of DLD is not related to the idea that parents did not talk to their child enough – this is a myth.

-There is no clear formula for DLD, however, it is thought the interaction between all these factors may contribute to the presence of DLD.
+There is no precise formula for DLD.
+However, it is thought the interaction between all these factors may contribute to the presence of DLD.

 A Speech Pathologist can help!